Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

-# Application Migration to RMS
+# AMS data Migration to RMS

 To enable the playback of media stored in your AMS account within RMS, follow the migration procedure outlined below.
 This process involves extracting necessary resources from your AMS account and storing them in the RMS database.